SteveLeungYL/WaterTracker/README.md

 - [ ] Wave animation glitches at the start of the application.
   - [x] Partially avoided by uplift `waveOffset` to parent view (not ideal).
 - [ ] Fix the widget recommendation name being the same for all widgets.
-- [ ] (Bug) Widget data out of sync if another device update the HealthKit data.
+- [ ] (Bug) Widget data out of sync if another device updates the HealthKit data.
 Can HealthKit data correctly propagate between devices?

-See the [open issues](https://github.com/SteveLeungYL/WaterTracker/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/SteveLeungYL/WaterTracker/issues) for a full list of proposed features and known issues.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>